The Facts About Sexual Violence in Marriage

 Despite who the perpetrator might be, however, rape is rape.
 Anyone who has been sexually assaulted — whether by an intimate partner or a perfect stranger — knows the resulting humiliation, fear, and trauma can leave permanent scars.
 Unfortunately, victims may either be ashamed or fearful of the consequences if they were to report such a crime.
 Being married to your perpetrator, especially if children are involved, only complicates things.

-In the meantime, we invite you to join us in standing with victims of sexual violence by posting words of support to social media using the hashtag #SAAM.
+We invite you to join us in standing with victims of sexual violence by posting words of support to social media using the hashtag #SAAM.